RA-Rob/rift/docs/output-file-management.rst

 The output file management system provides tools for handling output files in the system.
 Output files are processed from a source directory and deployed to a target directory with specific ownership and permissions using atomic copy operations to prevent early access by other system processes.
 After successful processing, source files are moved to a processed directory to prevent reprocessing in subsequent runs.

 .. warning::
-   **File Expiration Policy**: Files in ``/var/abyss/output`` and ``/var/abyss/input/processed`` are automatically deleted after 24 hours (configurable) to save disk space.
+   **File Expiration Policy**: Files in ``/var/abyss/output`` are automatically deleted after 24 hours (configurable) to save disk space.
 This expiration process runs with the output cron job and **permanently deletes files** that cannot be recovered.
 If you need longer retention, configure ``FILE_EXPIRATION_HOURS`` to a higher value or implement your own backup strategy.

 Directory Structure
 -------------------